 “People do not believe my past when they look at me in a shirt and tie like this,” he says of the attendees at his various speaking engagements for companies, clubs, and schools around Japan.
 “They never think that I am the same person.
 But after hearing what I have to say, they will see something that is happening in their lives.
 As you know, the Bible seems [at first] to be far away, far from reality.”

-Indeed, the Bible is a tough read in Japan, a country dominated by Shinto and Buddhism.
+Indeed, the Bible is not hugely popular in Japan, a country dominated by Shinto and Buddhism.
 Christianity is embraced by no more than one percent of the population.
 But Suzuki sees the enlightenment offered by Buddhism as not being sufficient for people with troubled pasts.

 “So many people need God when they are powerless.
 They do not have the ability to deal with problems.
 And even though they have achieved enlightenment, it doesn’t mean that they have been saved.
 They are totally different things.”